jgato/jgato/random_docs/ACM_and_RH_installations.md

 So, images are customized (and stored) for each host that will be created.

-The next step, it is to put these images into the BMC VirtualMedia of each host.
-And here it comes another component [BareMetalOperator](https://github.com/metal3-io/baremetal-operator) and a new Kubernetes Resource: BareMetalHost.
+The next step is to put these images into the BMC VirtualMedia of each host.
+And here comes another component [BareMetalOperator](https://github.com/metal3-io/baremetal-operator) and a new Kubernetes Resource: BareMetalHost.

 ## BareMetalOperator/Metal3